rust-lang/book/src/ch03-00-common-programming-concepts-in-rust.md

 # Common Programming Concepts in Rust

 Let’s first look at concepts that appear in almost every programming language and see how they work in Rust.
 Many programming languages have much in common at their core.
-None of the concepts presented in this chapter are unique to Rust, but we’ll discuss Rust’s particular syntax and conventions concerning these common concepts.
+None of the concepts presented in this chapter are unique to Rust, but we’ll discuss them in the context of Rust and explain their conventions.

 Specifically, we’ll be talking about variables, basic types, functions, comments, and control flow.
 These foundations will be in every Rust